How to Evict a Tenant?

 - 30-Day Notice: The 30-Day Notice Terminates the Month to Month Rental Tenancy.
 The 30-day notice is used when a tenant has an expired lease and their rental tenant has become a month to month tenancy.
 Furthermore, the 30-day notice is appropriate when there is an oral lease.
 The 30-day notice gives a tenant notice that they must move out of the premises.
 In summary, the 30-day notice gives tenants’ notice that they must find a new place to rent.

 - 10-Day Notice: The 10-day notice is a lease violation notice.
 Examples of a lease violation include property damage against the written terms of the lease or a pet.
 The 10-day notice gives the tenant 10 days to find a new place to rent.

-Sean Robertson and Robertson Legal Group, LLC concentrate in Joliet and Will County Forcible Entry and Detainer Actions in Joliet or otherwise known as “Joliet Landlord Tenant Evictions”.
+Robertson Legal Group, LLC concentrate in Joliet and Will County Forcible Entry and Detainer Actions in Joliet or otherwise known as “Joliet Landlord Tenant Evictions”.
 Our attorneys are skilled and experienced in the eviction process in Joliet and Will County.
-We can be reached at 630-780-1034.

 2nd Step: How to Evict a Tenant in Joliet?

 The second step in the Joliet and Will County Eviction Process is filing a Complaint in Forcible Entry and Detainer.
 A complaint is otherwise known as a lawsuit.
 The Complaint is the official eviction lawsuit that is filed at the Circuit Court for the Twelfth Judicial Circuit (Will County Eviction Court).

 Essentially, landlords can sue the tenants and their unknown occupants for money damages and/or order of possession.
 The order of possession is a court order, which gives a tenant and their unknown occupants a certain amount of time before the should release the property back to the landlord.